better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 At minimum, your view of a project becomes the sum of the views of the people you follow, plus the views of the maintainers of the project.
-In addition, you can expand your perspective by configuring your replication settings to also transitively track other remotes N-degrees out from the peers you follow (i.e. peers of your peers / remotes of your remotes).
+In addition, you can expand your perspective by configuring your replication settings to also transitively track other remotes N hops out from the peers you follow (i.e. peers of your peers / remotes of your remotes).

 This design also addresses a significant problem with decentralized systems